jlangch/venice/doc/readme/ext-mercator.md

 - `[47.3717400 8.5422600]`
 - `[47.3717400 8.5422600 { :label "Zurich" }]`

 ##### `crop-image`

+Usage: (crop-image image crop-top crop-bottom)

-Crops the image north and south
+Crops the map image north and south to remove uninteresting image parts

 ##### `save-image`

+Usage: (save-image image format file)

-Saves the image to a file or stream
+Saves the image to a file in the given format (:png, :jpg, :gif)

 ### Example